Title: Love Enough series

 "But not enough to stay."

 "Jesus, Josh."
 Her hazel eyes turned toward the ceiling, commanding the tears to stay back.
-Rachel was right above her in their room, likely sitting on their bed and undoubtedly still crying.
+Rachel was a floor above in their room, likely sitting on their bed and undoubtedly still crying.
 "Things haven't been right for a long time, and I know you all know that in your own way."

 "It's not that easy.
 You're old enough to know some things can't be fixed."